 Keeping a healthy yard with living green grass is no small miracle.
 If you live in an area where rainfall is low or water restrictions are high, it can be even more difficult to create that soothing patch of greenery.
-Whether you lack the time, patience or resources to invest in maintaining a living lawn, synthetic grass may be the best solution for you.
+Whether you lack the time, patience or resources to invest in maintaining a living lawn, synthetic grass installation may be the best solution for you.

 There are many advantages of owning an artificial lawn, but the low maintenance and low need for attention are among the top benefits.
 The installation is so simple it’s a great entry level project for an aspiring DIY enthusiast.

 Nevertheless, the longevity of the artificial lawn will depend on the quality of this installation work.
 With this in mind, you’ll want to know what the task looks like and how it’s best accomplished before you begin.
 Here is what you need to know about how to install synthetic grass.